-- The shelter at the Baptist Village is in the main building. - The shelter at the Sportek is under the bridge away from the openings. - Automobiles may also be used as a shelter. - The dugouts at the Baptist Village and at the Sportek in Tel Aviv are not considered adequate shelter from lightning. - A shed is not considered adequate shelter from lightning.
+- The shelter area at the Yarkon Sports Complex is at the main building under the roofed walkways. - The shelter area at Sportek Tel Aviv is under the Eben G'virol Bridge next to the north wall. - Automobiles with a hard metal top with the windows rolled up may also be used as a shelter. - The dugouts at Yarkon Sports Complex and at Sportek Tel Aviv are not considered adequate shelter from lightning. - A shed is not considered adequate shelter from lightning.